psychemedia/island-storynotes/wightnotes.md

 engaged the King's army under La Tremouille, July 20,1488.
 La Tremouille gained a complete and sanguinary victory:
 Woodville's whole force was cut to pieces with the exception of a boy, who carried the disastrous intelligence to his native isle.
-So overwhelming a calamity had never fallen on the Isle of Wight ; all its noblest and best were swept away at one blow , and there was scarce a single family which had nut personal cause for lamentation . p373-4 Edward the First and his two successors reserved the title of " lord of the island ” to themselves, governing by "custodes” or “wardens,"who were often changed, the ofice being not unfrequently in commission. ...
-On the accession of Richard II the lordship was again granted to a subject,... and from this period till the final ces sation of the office in the reign of Henry VII., the roll of “ Lords of the Wight" contains the names of some of the highest persons in the realm. p374 On the disastrous termination of Sir Edward Woodville's rash expedition to Britanny, the title ceased; and the Crown, sensible of the importance of the office, never again be stowed it upon a subject.
-The government of the island became a mere military appointment, and the"Captain,”or “Governor," ashe was afterwards styled, was answerable to the sovereign for the due discharge of his duties. p81 Carisbrooke Woodville's Gateway (erected by Anthony Lord Scales,circa 1464,and bearing his arms and the White Rose of York ), a really nobles pecimen of a castellated entrance. p383 The low fortunes of the island received a stil more terrible blow forty years later,in the disastrous issue of Woodville's rash expedition to Britanny, which robbed it of al its bravest and best.
-An ordinance was immediately passed by Parliament, prohibiting any persons to hold lands, &c.,of more than the annual value of ten marks, in order that the isle, which was then “desolate and not inhabited, but occupied with beasts and cattle,” might be again peopled and able to defend itself from an invader.
+So overwhelming a calamity had never fallen on the Isle of Wight ; all its noblest and best were swept away at one blow , and there was scarce a single family which had nut personal cause for lamentation . p373-4 Edward the First and his two successors reserved the title of " lord of the island " to themselves, governing by "custodes" or "wardens,"who were often changed, the office being not unfrequently in commission. ...
+On the accession of Richard II the lordship was again granted to a subject,... and from this period till the final ces sation of the office in the reign of Henry VII., the roll of " Lords of the Wight" contains the names of some of the highest persons in the realm. p374 On the disastrous termination of Sir Edward Woodville's rash expedition to Britanny, the title ceased; and the Crown, sensible of the importance of the office, never again be stowed it upon a subject.
+The government of the island became a mere military appointment, and the"Captain,"or "Governor," ashe was afterwards styled, was answerable to the sovereign for the due discharge of his duties. p81 Carisbrooke Woodville's Gateway (erected by Anthony Lord Scales,circa 1464,and bearing his arms and the White Rose of York ), a really noble specimen of a castellated entrance. p383 The low fortunes of the island received a stil more terrible blow forty years later,in the disastrous issue of Woodville's rash expedition to Britanny, which robbed it of al its bravest and best.
+An ordinance was immediately passed by Parliament, prohibiting any persons to hold lands, &c.,of more than the annual value of ten marks, in order that the isle, which was then "desolate and not inhabited, but occupied with beasts and cattle," might be again peopled and able to defend itself from an invader.
 [Froude History of England i.
 27] [TO DO  - so this was a response to Woodville's action?]

 Davenport The Isle of Wight
 p190 Boniface Wishing Well